blloop/weeklies-alpha/README.md

 ## Features

-- Simple calendar week layout with event blocks displayed
+- Simple calendar week layout with time displayed in blocks
-- Add an event from the navigation bar or by selecting a cell
+- Easily add an event by selecting a cell
-- Edit or delete an event by selecting the existing event
+- Edit or delete an event by selecting an existing event
 - Delete all events with a single click in the options menu
-- Choose between 7 different accent colors with an option for 24 hour time
+- Option for 24 hour time

 ## Usage

-Visit <a target="_blank" href="https://bill-yu.dev/weeklies"> this </a> link to visit the latest deployment!
+Visit <a target="_blank" href="https://blloop.github.io/weeklies"> this </a> link to visit the latest deployment!

 ## Development

-### v1.2
+### v1.3

-Improved interface with warnings

-- Added confirmation dialogs for all event deletions
-- Created custom warning dialog for invalid events
-- Overhauled component structure (class -> functional)
-- Style improvements, such as reduced number of time lines
+Add import/export features and daily start/end times

+- Add new import/export features (JSON) directly accessible via buttons
+- Introduce horizontal time dividers for visualizing daily start/end times
+- Remove interface accent color options (will transition into tags feature)

 ### Upcoming Changes

+- Event tags with color coding and filtering
 - Integration of 'regular' events among weeklies
-- Option for night mode
+- Setting for night mode
-- Start of day option with horizontal line
+- Manual time divider input rather than sliders

 ### Dependencies

-- Node.js (16.0 or lower)
+- Node.js (16.0 or higher)

 ## Contributing